Q7) Breach of Trust “Auctor in rem suam”

 There are certain exemptions of this principle.
 A trustee may act as Auctor in rem suam when it is expressly sanctioned by the truster who has foreseen the conflict of interests.
 This was illustrated in the Buckner v Jopps Trs 1887 case.
 Section 32 of the Trust Act states to still act honestly and reasonably.

 A trustee must not transact with the trust estate, trustee may not borrow from trust estate, may not sell property to trust and may not buy property from trust.
-If a trustee agrees with a 3rd party that the latter will purchas the trust property and then sell it on to him, it would be possible to seek interdict to prevent the transfer to the trustee or have it reduced if it had taken place as illustrated in the case of Clark v Clarke Exrx 1989 offer received from third party for farm this qualified acceptance issued purchaser failed to pay price missives assigned to widow (also trustee).
-Held that this was a clear conflict of interest granted reduction of assignation of contractual rights .
+If a trustee agrees with a 3rd party that the latter will purchase the trust property and then sell it on to him, it would be possible to seek interdict to prevent the transfer to the trustee or have it reduced if it had taken place as illustrated in the case of Clark v Clarke Exrx 1989 offer received from third party for farm this qualified acceptance issued purchaser failed to pay price missives assigned to widow (also trustee).
+Notary public London held that this was a clear conflict of interest granted reduction of assignation of contractual rights .

 Must not use position to obtain personal advantage Inglis v Inglis in this case, the son was executor of deceased farmer.
 The farm leased.
 Son nominated himself as tenant under 1964 Act, then surrendered large part of leased subjects on receipt of compensation.
 Held he was in breach